optimumdinosaur/MtGDeckbuilderAssistant/README.md

 # MtGDeckbuilderAssistant
-Python application to help with building decks in Magic: the Gathering
+Tkinter and Python application to help with building decks in Magic: the Gathering

-Load a deck from file or build one from scratch by searching a database of all cards and adding them with a button.
-GUI will show a breakdown of the current decklist's CMC curve, and type and color distribution.
-There are options to filter cards by all their attributes.
-Only filtered cards will be displayed in list and in the analysis.
+GUI lets you easily build and analyze a deck of Magic the Gathering cards.
+Graphs and text show an analysis of the deck's statistics like type and color distribution.
+The decklist display sorts cards by their properties and shows the full card's image in a tooltip.
+Users can add cards to the deck with the card database search and quick set card quantity button or import a deck from a text file with just the cards' names and their quantities.
+Decks and all their properties including card images and any custom sorts can be saved to and loaded from a file.